svddev/markdown-cv/index.md

 `2025-now`
 __Freelance__

-- AI Agent for voice call FAQ on call center
+*AI Agent for voice call FAQ on call center*

 Target for that project was to lower costs and decrease client wait time on the telecom operators support line

-- Summarization of Medical DNA Tests \
+*Summarization of Medical DNA Tests*

 Software solution that collects incomming DNA tests results with doctors prescriptions and summarize them + extracts daily prescriptions for future notification of paitient about them.

-- No-touch openning system for intercoms \
+*No-touch openning system for intercoms*

 Set of applications (contains Android, iOS, Web) that uses ready-to-go custom hardware solution.
 I was TeamLead at this project.
-First experience of leading mobile software engineers and not so easy work with a client.
+First experience of leading mobile software engineers.

 `2024-2025`
 __Lead Software Engineer__ at Metamentor

-- Product for AI analysis of calls \
+*Product for AI analysis of calls*

 Clients loads an call in common file format, that processing through the ASR & GPT.
 As the results we're getting transcription & answers for user-defined criteria-prompts.

-- AI Analytics for book review \
+*AI Analytics for book review*

 Project for one of the biggest book publishers in Eastern Europe.
 Clients loads a book in digital format that comes through GPT and euristics, that shows theme and containment of book, and presence of sensitive themes there.

-- Generation of technical documentation for a mining company (on-premise) \
+*Generation of technical documentation for a mining company* (on-premise)

 Main problem there is generation taking into context local regulatory documents by low-parameters LLM models.

 `2020-2021`
 __Software Engineer__ at Diasoft